spdx/spdx-3-model/model/AI/Properties/informationAboutTraining.md

 ## Description

-InformationAboutTraining describes the specific steps involved in the training of the AI model.
+A free form text that describes the specific steps involved in the training of the AI model.
 For example, it can be specified whether supervised fine-tuning or active learning is used as part of training the model.

 ## Metadata